Ybakman/TruthTorchLM/README.md

 ## Features

 - **State-of-the-Art Methods**: Implementations of advanced hallucination detection techniques.
+- **Integration**: Seamlessly works with Huggingface and LiteLLM.
 - **Evaluation Tools**: Benchmark hallucination detection methods using various metrics like AUROC, PRR, and Accuracy.
-- **Calibration**: Normalize and calibrate truth values for interpretable and comparable hallucination scores.
+- **Calibration**: Normalize and calibrate truth values for interpretable and comparable outputs.
-- **Integration**: Seamlessly works with Huggingface and LiteLLM.
-- **Long-Form Generation**: Adapts detection methods to handle long-form text generations effectively.
+- **Long-Form Generation**: Adapts detection methods to detect hallucinations in long-form text generations effectively.
 - **Extendability**: Provides an intuitive interface for implementing new hallucination detection methods.

 ---